schollii/pypubsub/docs/development/dev_index.rst

 - Confirm that examples all work (one of the examples requires wxpython)
 - Commit to remote master repository
 - Confirm that travis CI all pass
-- Generate the source and wheel distributions: from PyCharm, or from command line using :command:`python setup.py sdist bdist_wheel`.
+- Generate the source and wheel distributions and upload to PyPI (from command line:
-- Upload the distributions to PyPI: :command:`twine dist`
+  :command:`release.bat`)
 - Verify new release info and links on pypi.python.org
 - Create new branch (tag) in remote master repository
 - Confirm installation will work: attempt to install locally via PyPI, then import